Strongsville is on Facebook and Twitter

 City sites are moderated online discussion sites and not public forums.
 Therefore, the City of Strongsville reserves the right to remove, restrict, or block any content or improper conduct on the City’s social media sites that is in violation of the standards below and is, therefore, deemed as inappropriate:

-- Comments not typically related to the particular site;
+- Comments not typically related to the particular site or post;

 - Profane or obscene language or content;